xiongrxchn/IntelBri.github.io/index.md

   - Smooth road (SM): Segments of road surface that are considered smooth.

-  - Potholes (PH): Missing chunks of pavement, severely sunk in or protruding maintenance hole covers, other signiﬁcant road surface anomalies.
+  - Potholes (PH): Missing chunks of pavement, severely sunk in the base of road pavements.

-  Upheaval (UH): Upheaval is a localized upward movement in the pavement due to the subgrade's swelling.
+  - Upheaval (UH): Upheaval is a localized upward movement in the pavement due to the subgrade's swelling.

   - Cracking (CR): Road cracks typically result from natural vehicle movement and temperature changes.
 The cracks make it easier for water to damage the road base, leading to more serious problems such as potholes.